 Our priority is to provide a small, nurturing, community where campers feel comfortable being who they are.
 One of the ways we foster this is by being a non-competitive camp.
-This means we have no team sports, and all of our
+This means that all of our

-are structured to allow campers to have fun while learning, without feeling the stress of competition.
-While our campers cultivate many skills and produce some amazing creations, we emphasize the "process over the product."
+are structured to allow campers to have fun while learning, without feeling the judgement or stress that a competitive environment can create.
+While our campers cultivate many skills and produce some amazing creations and performances, we emphasize “process over product.”
 We want campers to enhance their self-esteem and social skills as they become an integral part of our community.
 A positive camp experience can help a child or teen grow tremendously, and that's what it's all about for us.

 How are you "much more than an arts camp"?